 Two encounters with history on your southbound journey today.
 First, JASNA GÓRA near Czestochowa, the monastery that withstood the repeated onslaught of overwhelming Swedish forces during the religious wars of the 17th century.
 Since then, its Black Madonna has become the country’s national symbol.
 In the afternoon, visit what is left of the AUSCHWITZ CONCENTRATION CAMP, a chilling reminder of the Holocaust.
 Evening arrival in Kraków.

-Accommodation: Swing (or similar)
+Hotel: Swing (or similar)

 Day 7 KRAKÓW (B)